In this blog post, I’m giving you 15 easy-to-implement summative assessment examples for your elementary classroom.

 14. Design an Advertisement

-Students can create a radio ad, magazine ad, or a TV commercial to share key points about the topic.
+Students can create a radio ad, magazine ad, or a TV commercial to share key points about the topic, a fun way to gauge skill acquisition in a creative format.

 15. Create a Google Site

-Studetns can create a website that teaches about the topic in a creative way.
+Students create a website that teaches the topic in a creative way.
+It’s a modern capstone project that integrates tech skills while reflecting their knowledge.

 Yes, these projects can often be more time-consuming to grade.
 Yes, it often takes up valuable class time.
 But I have discovered that it is worth it every.single.time.

 BONUS TIP!
 Create a rubric so you and your students will know exactly how to get a good grade and show what they’ve learned.
-It may help to also create a checklist for students to know exactly what topics they need to cover in their project tohow that they’ve accomplished the task.
+It may help to also create a checklist for students to know exactly what topics they need to cover in their project to show that they’ve accomplished the task.
+Also, consider creating a checklist to cover the specific criteria.

-Story time: I’ve had several students like this throughout my career, but let’s name this one Carlos.
-Carlos was disengaged during traditional tests.
-He always knew he wasn’t a great preformer on tests, so why try?
+I’ve had several students like this throughout my career, but let’s name this one Carlos.
+Carlos was disengaged during traditional unit tests and high-stakes exams.
+He always knew he wasn’t a great performer on tests, so why try?
 I turned a traditional paper-pencil test into a project-based assessment, and Carlos blossomed!
 His creativity showed as he designed an eco-friendly city model for a social studies project.
 He detailed the reasoning behind every element and showed deep understanding far better than any multiple-choice test could.
-That’s when I realized creative summative assessments need to happen in my classroom.
+This demonstrated to me the effectiveness of summative assessments when they are done creatively.

 Let’s treat summative assessments like a blank canvas and let our students paint a comprehensive picture of their knowledge and understanding.
-It’s our job to step away from the “same old, same old” and explore how we can best engage our young learners.
+It’s our job to step away from the “same old, same old” and explore how we can best engage our young learners using different types of summative assessment.
 Sure, it might be new, and it might be a bit daunting, but remember the transformation of your students when they are given the opportunity to shine.
 So let’s dive in, get creative, and allow our students to surprise us with what they can truly achieve.
 After all, we’re all here to discover and nurture their potential, one engaging assessment at a time!

-Read about 15 Formative Assessment Ideas For Elementary Students HERE!
+Read about 15 Formative Assessment Ideas and best practices for ongoing feedback in the Elementary classroom HERE!

 Leave a Reply